SummaryRead the full fact sheet

 Shingles occurs in people who have previously had chickenpox, but it does not appear to cause complications for unborn babies.

 How chickenpox is spread

 Chickenpox is spread by:

 - breathing in airborne droplets from the upper respiratory tract of an infected person (these droplets are made airborne when the infected person coughs or sneezes)

 - touching the fluid from the blisters on the skin of a person with chickenpox (this is a less common way to contract chickenpox).

 An infected person is contagious for one to two days (possibly five days) before the onset of the rash and remains infectious until the blisters form scabs (usually around day five of the illness).

 People at increased risk of catching or having complications from chickenpox include:

 - newborn babies – there is an increased risk of severe illness in the first 28 days of life

-- people who have a weakened immune system – people with leukaemia or Hodgkin’s disease, or those taking immunosuppressive medications, are at risk of longer and more serious illness.
+- people who have a weakened immune system – such as people with leukaemia or Hodgkin lymphoma, or those taking immunosuppressive medications, are at risk of longer and more serious illness.